 Venice is one of those cities that would take a lifetime to explore properly!
 However, if you are short of time, it is possible to explore some of the major sites in a day.

 Have a look at this one day itinerary of Venice, taking in St Mark’s Square, the Rialto Bridge, islands of the lagoon, and much more.
 The train journey from Verona is around an hour and a half – make sure you start out early to get the most from your day.
+Or, if you are planning to stay a little longer, check out our Ultimate Guide For Your Trip To Venice.

 Exploring The Countryside